j-elorm/memory-game/README.md

-# AmaliTech Training Phase 1 Portfolio - Meet landing page
+# AmaliTech Training Phase 2 Portfolio - Memory game
 Portfolio project solution to the Memory game project by AmaliTech Training.

 ## Table of contents